-- BIO-5: All areas containing any listed plant species shall be delineated on the project's plan sheets as Environmentally Sensitive Areas.
-These areas shall be marked with highly visible construction fencing and will be off-limits to construction equipment and personnel. - BIO-6: To avoid impacts to any vegetation, all staging, equipment, and storage areas shall occur in existing pullouts or at paved locations that have been cleared by a Caltrans biologist. - BIO-7: Preconstruction surveys shall be conducted by a qualified biologist prior to any ground-disturbing activities to confirm the presence or absence of special-status plant species.
+BIO-5: All areas containing any listed plant species shall be delineated on the project's plan sheets as Environmentally Sensitive Areas.
+These areas shall be marked with highly visible construction fencing at least 50 feet from the outer edge of the plant population and will be off-limits to construction equipment and personnel.
+If an off-pavement work area cannot be avoided by at least 50 feet, agency consultation shall be initiated.

+BIO-6: To avoid impacts to any vegetation, all staging, equipment, and storage areas shall occur in existing pullouts or at paved locations that have been cleared by a Caltrans biologist.

+BIO-7: Preconstruction surveys shall be conducted by a qualified biologist prior to any ground-disturbing activities to confirm the presence or absence of special-status plant species.